Web site: britaxusa.com

 Another complaint: the 35 Elite harness buckle always seems to fall back into the seat when you are putting a baby in.
 This isn’t fun, since you have to fish out the buckle underneath a baby’s bum every time you use it!
 Again, we think the deeper seat depth plays a role here.
 (Britax could add buckle holders on the side of the seat to remedy this issue; that would be a nice future improvement).

-Despite these complaints, real world feedback on the B-SAFE has been generally positive.
-Most parents praise the seat as easy to install and use; the quality is excellent.
+Despite these complaints, real world feedback on the B-SAFE line has been generally positive.
+Most parents praise the seats as easy to install and use; the quality is excellent.

 Let’s talk crash protection: in a previous report, Consumer Reports judged the original B-SAFE “excellent” in crash protection, but gave the Chicco KeyFit better marks for ease of use and install (fit to vehicle).
 That jives with parent feedback we’ve heard as well.
-(As of this writing, Consumer Reports is testing the newer 35 and 35 Elite models.
-We’ll update this section once they complete their testing).
+Recently, Consumer Reports tested the newer 35 and 35 Elite models and judged them “better” (CR now rates seats as good, better and best in crash protection).

 FYI: With Britax’s recent purchase of BOB strollers, Britax has rolled out a version of this car seat that matches the fabric on the BOB strollers: the BOB B-SAFE 35 is exactly the same as the Britax B-SAFE 35, just different fabrics.